eternaltung/MessengerBot-WebAPI/README.md

 # Facebook Messenger Bot WebAPI Template

 This project is the template to build the Facebook Messenger Bot with  ASP.NET Web API.
-This fork uses the Bot.Messenger nuget library https://www.nuget.org/packages/Bot.Messenger/1.0.0
+This fork uses the Bot.Messenger library on nuget https://www.nuget.org/packages/Bot.Messenger and on github https://github.com/olisamaduka/Bot.Messenger

 ## Steps to run